onorton/cowboysindians/README.md

 - Find and kill the person who left you for dead

 ## Running the game ##

+Just download the latest release, [here](https://github.com/onorton/cowboysindians/releases/latest) and run the executable.

-If you have go version 1.10.3 or above, it should run by running `go run cowboysindians.go`.
+Alternatively, you can build from source if you have go version 1.10.3 or above by running `go build cowboysindians.go`.

 ## Controls ##
 - <kbd>&uparrow;</kbd><kbd>&downarrow;</kbd><kbd>&leftarrow;</kbd><kbd>&rightarrow;</kbd> - Navigation in 4 cardinal directions.
 Also used if an action requires a direction e.g. opening a door